-A refundable learning tax credit (immanltc) was added.
-The credit is equal to MANLTCF times (the tuition amount (idtuit) plus the education amount (ideduc EDXPM) plus the education amounts transferred from a spouse or kids (imedrcv) minus the education amounts which have been transferred to a spouse or parents (imedtrf)).
+The refundable learning tax credit (immanltc) is equal to MANLTCF times (the tuition amount (idtuitn) plus the education amount (imeduc \ EDXPM) plus the education amounts transferred from a spouse or kids (imedrcv) minus the education amounts which have been transferred to a spouse or parents (imedtrf)).
 It is included in the refundable tax credits (imptc).
+In 1998, the credit is limited to MANLTMAX for each student.